Reform of municipal services in Eastern Ukraine

 Overall term: 2017 to 2020

 A number of basic laws for decentralising public administration were adopted after the new government took office at the beginning of 2014.
-The aim is to increase the quality of communal services.
-The laws relate to the activities of municipal offices, inter-municipal cooperation, the improvement of the budget situation and the tax system, and the voluntary merger of municipalities.
+The aim is to increase the quality of public services.
+The laws relate to the activities of municipal offices, inter-municipal cooperation, the improvement of the budget situation and the tax system, and the voluntary amalgamation of communities.
 Despite the progress already made, there is still a large gap between the new laws and their implementation at local level.
-A lack of measures and procedures for innovative and practice-oriented provision of communal services is delaying decentralisation reform at local level.
+A lack of measures and procedures for innovative and practice-oriented provision of public services is delaying decentralisation reform at local level.
 This also affects the increase in effectiveness and cost savings at administrative level.

-Local governments and state institutions apply innovative instruments and procedures for the more efficient and sustainable provision of communal services.
+Local governments and state institutions apply innovative instruments and procedures for the more efficient and sustainable provision of public services.

 The project work is based on the results of the previous project stage ‘Administrative Reform in Eastern Ukraine’.
 It is mainly being implemented in the Luhansk, Dnipro and Poltava regions.

-The project helps to strengthen the institutional capacities of communal self-governing bodies and increases the transparency and responsibility of the authorities.
+The project helps to strengthen the institutional capacities of local self-government bodies and increases the transparency and responsibility of the authorities.
 This comprises three areas:

 - System for providing support to municipal offices.
 This relates to the exchange of experiences between municipal offices and the development of a system for the further training of their staff.